owncloud-archive/documentation/admin_manual/configuration/server/config_sample_php_parameters.rst

 This is a unique identifier for your ownCloud installation, created automatically by the installer.
 This example is for documentation only, and you should never use it because it will not work.
 A valid ``instanceid`` is created when you install ownCloud.
+Needs to start with a letter.

 'instanceid' => 'd3c944a9a',